Samuel-de-Oliveira/CanUseTimer/README.md

 system (Windows, Linux and MacOS X).

 ---
+## Release notes (0.1.2.1)

+- new modality added: 2X2;
+- Timer need 0.85sec space pressed to start and not 1sec;
+- Bug fixes;

+---
 ## How it work?
 First you need to install Python 3.8 or higher on your machine, if you use Linux or MacOS not is required to install, if you don't